Spatiotemporal Control of Charge +1 Topological Defects in Polar Active Matter: Control of defect motion

 The enhanced control of the defect made possible by the PI controller allows us to generate more complex patterns that were previously not possible.
-We demonstrate this by generating a closed loop with right angle corners, Fig.~\ref{fig:fig5_DAN}c, Tab.
-S~IV~\cite{SI}, and a hanagata shape, Fig.~\ref{fig:fig5_DAN}d, Tab.
-S~V~\cite{SI}.
+We demonstrate this by generating a closed loop with right angle corners, Fig.~\ref{fig:PIcontroller}(c), Tab.
+A~\ref{tab:param:loop}, and a hanagata shape, Fig.~\ref{fig:PIcontroller}(d), Tab.
+A~\ref{tab:hanagata}.
 Even more complex patterns would be possible using appropriate sequences of target radii and boundary conditions.